 Today, the Hospital's entire research enterprise is organized under the aegis of the CHOP Research Institute and constitutes a separate organizational, administrative and financial entity within the Hospital.

-While Research Institute investigators have academic homes in one of the Hospital's six departments and hold faculty appointments at the University of Pennsylvania, researchers also belong to interdisciplinary, cross-divisional Research Affinity Groups.
+While Research Institute investigators have academic homes in one of the Hospital's six departments and hold faculty appointments at the University of Pennsylvania, researchers also belong to designated Centers of Emphasis and interdisciplinary, cross-divisional Research Affinity Groups.

-The affinity groups and their investigators are supported by more than a dozen Core Facilities that substantially enhance basic and clinical research programs by providing investigators with sophisticated research equipment, knowledgeable advisors and experienced support staff.
+These groups, as well as investigators and their research programs, are supported by more than a dozen Core Facilities that substantially enhance basic and clinical research programs.
+The cores provide investigators with sophisticated research equipment, knowledgeable advisors and experienced support staff.
 The Research Institute invests annually in refreshing the cores and acquiring new cutting-edge resources to ensure that investigators have access to the best tools available.

-Today, The Children's Hospital of Philadelphia Research Institute is home to one of the largest pediatric research programs in the country with more than $100 million in total federal awards and an annual budget of more than $200 million (FY08).
+Today, The Children's Hospital of Philadelphia Research Institute is home to one of the largest pediatric research programs in the country with more than $138 million in total federal awards and an annual budget of more than $329 million (FY14).

 Innovation to Intervention